K-L-H-CODERS/BRAIN-TUMOR/README.md

 # BRAIN-TUMOR
-we are using image processing to identify the tumor present in the brain
+We are using Image processing to identify the tumor present in the Brain